LENDER DEEP-DIVE · AVEN VS DISCOVER · JUNE 2026

 Discover: HEL Only

-Discover Home Loans (a Discover Financial Services subsidiary) offers home equity loans but does not offer HELOCs.
-The product is a fixed-rate lump-sum loan with terms from 10 to 30 years.
-Rate range in May 2026 is typically 7.99 to 11.99 percent fixed depending on credit, CLTV, and loan size.
-See discover.com/home-loans for current pricing.
+Discover Home Loans (a Discover Financial Services subsidiary) offered home equity loans but never offered HELOCs.
+The product was a fixed-rate lump-sum loan with terms from 10 to 30 years; while it was open to new applicants, the rate range ran roughly 7.99 to 11.99 percent fixed depending on credit, CLTV, and loan size.
+New applications closed in July 2025 (see the note at the top of this page), so those figures are historical.

-Key features: no application, origination, or appraisal fees; maximum loan size 300,000 dollars; minimum 35,000 dollars; 680+ credit typical minimum; funding in 4 to 6 weeks.
-The no-fee structure makes Discover competitive on all-in cost even when the headline rate is slightly higher than competitors with origination fees.
+Key features while it was available: no application, origination, or appraisal fees; maximum loan size 300,000 dollars; minimum 35,000 dollars; 680+ credit typical minimum; funding in 4 to 6 weeks.
+The no-fee structure made Discover competitive on all-in cost even when the headline rate was slightly higher than competitors with origination fees.

-Discover's HEL is best for borrowers with a clear lump-sum borrowing need, known total project cost, and preference for fixed-rate certainty over flexibility.
-The product is structurally simpler than a HELOC: take the disbursement, make the payments, finish in 10 or 15 or 20 years per the term selected.
+Discover's HEL suited borrowers with a clear lump-sum borrowing need, known total project cost, and preference for fixed-rate certainty over flexibility.
+That structure is still available from SoFi and from many credit unions: take the disbursement, make the payments, finish in 10 or 15 or 20 years per the term selected.

 Side-by-Side